5 things you didn’t know about Portugal

 Their wine is green

 Well … not exactly.
 Vinho Verde which translates quite literally as “green wine” is a Portuguese speciality.
-The word green, in this instance refers not to its colour, which isn’t strictly green but to the tradition of consuming this wine shortly after bottling ie. when it’s ‘green’.
+The word green, in this instance, refers not to its colour, which isn’t strictly green but to the tradition of consuming this wine shortly after bottling ie. when it’s ‘green’.
 The wine’s fizzy nature originally occurred as a result of malolactic fermentation.
-This is generally considered as a fault in wine making but producers came to like the fizz and thus Vinho Verde was born.
-Vinho Verde is produced in the Minho region which both the Portuguese Way and Portuguese Coastal Way pass through.
+This is generally considered as a fault in winemaking but producers came to like the fizz and thus Vinho Verde was born.
+Vinho Verde is produced in the Minho region which the Camino Portugues passes through.
 But do take it easy on this stuff and don’t say we didn’t warn you!

 They crown dead people